"

 With the groundwork now done, the thin airfoil theory can be exposed.
 Vortex sheets play a crucial role in modeling the flow around an airfoil.
 The present treatment follows Glauert’s approach.
 The key idea is to represent the flow over the airfoil by placing a vortex sheet of unknown strength \gamma (x) along the camberline, as shown in the figure below.
 Because the camber is assumed to be small, the problem can then be linearized without much loss of accuracy by placing the vortex sheet along the chord line.
 Then, the approach is to calculate the strength of the vortex sheet on the chordline so that the flow is tangential to the camberline, i.e., the no penetration condition.
 In addition, the Kutta condition, which is an empirical observation, must be satisfied in that the flow must leave the trailing edge smoothly.

-In the thin airfoil theory, the vortex sheet is placed on the chordline, and flow tangency is enforced on the camberline.
+In the linearized thin airfoil theory, the vortex sheet is placed on the chordline, but flow tangency is still enforced on the camberline.

-The strength of the sheet, \gamma (x), is partially determined using the tangential flow (no-penetration) boundary condition, i.e., it will be apparent from the figure above that
+The strength of the sheet, \gamma (x), is partially determined using the tangential flow (no-penetration) boundary condition, i.e., it will be apparent from the figure below that

 The auxiliary boundary condition is at the trailing edge, where the vortex sheet strength must go to zero to satisfy the Kutta condition, i.e., there is a smooth flow with no jump in velocity, which means that